Pouja/k-nn/README.md

 Unfortuantly as the adventure started with implementing id3 some problems were encountered.
  1. Hard memory limit of Node at 1.4gb
- 2. Not fast enough for high number of attributes (10+) and records (1M+)
+ 2. Not fast enough

-So for practical use, this solution will run perfectly and well for anything below 10 attributes and 1M records.
+So for practical use, this solution will run perfectly and well for anything below 10000 records.
-Otherwise you will have to run this for a long time (5hours +) and you will probably hit the memory limit.
+Otherwise you will have to run this for a long time (1hours +).

 ## Database
-Because the first implementation used a lot of database IO, specifically a lot of aggregation on records, MonetDB has been chosing to run with it.
-At the second implementation the database IO has been significally reduced, but I sticked with MonetDB.
-There is currently no direct implementation of using MonetDB with Node, so ODBC is the connection link between the two.
 Under \common you will find the database class which can easily be replaced with mysql/postgresql solution.
+The current implementation uses ODBC bindings

 ## Config File
 Under \config you will the config file with already a given connection string for using ODBC.
 Furthermore you will find there other data that can be given.
  * table: the name of the table where all the data is stored
- * createStartId/createEndId: range of data that is allowed to be used for training the decision tree
+ * createStartId/createEndId: range of data that is allowed to be used for training the k-NN
- * testStartId/testEndId: range of data that is allowed to be used for testing the decision tree
+ * testStartId/testEndId: range of data that is allowed to be used for testing the k-NN
  * bulk: maximum amount of records that is allowed to be fetched in 1 query.
  * stopCriteria: the amount of records that a node can have to become a leaf node.